-The general configuration of DIMinBOX DX2 / DX4 requires setting some general parameters common to all output channels:
+The general configuration of DIMinBOX DX requires setting some general parameters common to all output channels:

-- Whether to control the two channels independently or jointly. - The length of the dimming course for the two Smooth Dimming functions, which make it possible to increase or decrease the light level of the loads progressively (in contrast to At Once).
+- Whether to control the two channels independently or jointly (only for DIMinBOX DX2 / DX4). - ♣ The length of the dimming course for the two Smooth Dimming functions, which make it possible to increase or decrease the light level of the loads progressively (in contrast to At Once).
 This length is defined as the time for an entire regulation, from a level of 0% (no light) to a level of 100% (full light).